morevna6/Amoc-Research-Program/README.md

 ## Continuous Research Components

-The following activities will continue throughout the project:
+The following components will be developed and maintained throughout the project lifecycle:

 * literature database;
 * source verification;
+* reference register;
 * citation management;
 * glossary of scientific terms;
 * acronym dictionary;